PH.D. IN PHARMACEUTICAL SCIENCES

 Research Areas

-The Targeted Drug Delivery research team is developing novel intelligent nanoparticle-basedsystems; phototherapy and heat, modified messenger RNA for treatment of neuro-degenerative disorders and cancer immunotherapy; and combination of radiation and chemotherapy.
-Thenanoparticle-based delivery systems are designed to silence key, cancer-driving genes in the tumors as well as directly induce tumor cell death within the tumor mass.
+The Targeted Drug Delivery research team is developing novel intelligent nanoparticle-based systems (Adam AlaniOleh Taratula); phototherapy and heat (Olena Taratula), modified messenger RNA for treatment of neuro-degenerative disorders and cancer immunotherapy (Gaurav Sahay); and combination of radiation and chemotherapy (Conroy Sun).
+The nanoparticle-based delivery systems are designed to silence key, cancer-driving genes in the tumors as well as directly induce tumor cell death within the tumor mass.